The Money Transmitter License in the United States: Regulatory Overview

 • Transmit fiat or digital currency for clients

-• Facilitate international remittance and cross-border payments
+• Facilitate international remittance and cross-border payments (essentially making MSB and MTL serve as a remittance license in the U.S.)

 • Operate digital wallets (custodial and non-custodial)